 NY STATE OF HEALTH TO WMS

 The monthly referrals of WMS for those individuals turning 65 with an active Medicaid case on NYSOH were suspended as of March 19, 2020.
-However, referrals of those turning 65 to NYSOH may still be sent to local districts because another identifier triggered the transition to WMS, such as receipt of community-based long term care services, see immediately below.
+However, referrals for those turning 65 to NYSOH may still be sent to local districts because another identifier triggered the transition to WMS, such as receipt of community-based long term care services, see immediately below.